 It's possible to be infected with rotavirus more than once, even if you've been vaccinated.
 However, repeat infections are typically less severe.

 Rotavirus infections are common in children ages 3 to 35 months — particularly those who spend time in child care settings.
 Older adults and adults caring for young children have an increased risk of infection as well.

 In the United States, the risk of rotavirus is highest in winter and spring.

 Severe diarrhea can lead to dehydration, particularly in young children.
 Left untreated, dehydration can become a life-threatening condition regardless of its cause.

-RotaTeq.
-This vaccine is given by mouth in three doses, often at ages 2 months, 4 months and 6 months.
-The vaccine is not approved for use in older children or adults.
+- RotaTeq.
+This vaccine is given by mouth in three doses, often at 2, 4 and 6 months.
+The vaccine isn't approved for use in older children or adults.

-If after vaccination your child has stomach pain, vomiting, diarrhea, blood in his or her stool, or a change in bowel movements, contact your doctor immediately.
+If your child has stomach pain, vomiting, diarrhea, blood in his or her stool, or a change in bowel movements after getting the rotavirus vaccine, contact your doctor immediately.